No. 1 Djokovic and No. 2 Medvedev reach Paris Masters semis - WHIZ News

 He could face Medvedev, the defending Paris Masters champion, in the final again this Sunday.
 The second-seeded Russian saved three set points at 5-4 and 0-40 in the first set before beating French qualifier Hugo Gaston 7-6 (7), 6-4.

-He plays the winner of the last quarterfinal between fourth-seeded Alexander Zverev and No. 6 Casper Ruud.
+He next plays fourth-seeded Alexander Zverev, whom he beat in last year’s final.
+Zverev was largely untroubled in a 7-5, 6-4 win against No. 6 Casper Ruud of Norway.

+Zverev leads Medvedev 5-4 in career meetings, although Medvedev won the past three contests.

-A double break of serve put Medvedev 4-0 up in the second set.
+A double break of serve put Medvedev 4-0 up in the second set against Gaston.

 But Gaston, who won seven straight games from 5-0 down in the second set against Spanish teen Carlos Alcaraz in the third round, rallied to 4-3.